Brazil issues rule facilitating U.S. GMO soy imports, ministry says | Headlines

 Brazil is the world's top producer exporter of soybeans but this year, local farmers have sold such huge volumes to top importer China that little was left for domestic consumption.
 The situation led to price rises for feed for animal farming and meatpacking operations in Brazil, and contributed to food price inflation.

 Brazil temporarily suspended import tariffs on corn, soybeans, soymeal, and soyoil from countries outside the South American Mercosur trade bloc in mid-October.
 Since then, at least one U.S. soybean cargo was sold to Brazil.
 The vessel Discoverer, chartered by Louis Dreyfus Company (LDC), is due to arrive at Brazil's Paranaguá port on Nov.
-20 carrying 30,000 tonnes, according to Cargonave, a shipping agent.
+26 carrying 30,000 tonnes, according to latest ship line-up data from maritime agency Cargonave which was updated on Thursday.

 The ministry of agriculture's rule was published in the official gazette on Nov.
 4, according to the statement.
 Brazil is poised to import 1 million tonnes of soybeans this year, according to a forecast by Brazil's oilseeds crushing group Abiove, the highest volume since at least 2008.